how is rain measured

 This empties one bucket and lets the other fill.
 Each time a bucket tips, it triggers a mechanism.

-This mechanism records the event.
+This system keeps track of the event.
 The data is sent to a logger.
 By knowing how much rain causes a tip, we can find the total rainfall.

-These rainfall sensors give automatic and ongoing measurements.
-They are useful for long-term and remote monitoring.
+These heavy rainfall sensors give automatic and ongoing measurements.
+They are helpful for watching things from a distance and for a long time.
 They are not as affected by wind.
 However, they need regular cleaning and checking to work well.

 Radar – Based Rainfall Measurement